Rattray Marsh Conservation Area: Conservation

 After all the conversation efforts failed, Mr. Brockington, sole executor and trustee of Rattray estate released the land for sale.
 Mr. Neiman purchased the entire estate in 1963.
 The conservation efforts continued after the sale and many groups like the South Peel Naturalist Club (SPNC) and Credit Valley Conservation Authority (CVCA) got involved in this local issue.

 Late in the year 1963, at the hearing between pro-conservation group and the supporters of private development, it was evident that CVCA would not be able to acquire the land due to not having enough funds.
-Mr Neiman’s plan suggested that for the completion of the project, the marsh was to be dredged and the walls banked to create a marina.
+Neiman’s plan suggested that for the completion of the project, the marsh was to be dredged and the walls banked to create a marina.
 Later at the Ratepayers association meeting, a great local opposition to this plan was seen.
 The development was temporarily halted because there were higher number of votes against the plan.

-Between 1962 and 1964, CVCA conducted studies with University of Toronto to assess the ecological value of the marsh.
+Between 1962 and 1964, CVCA conducted studies with the University of Toronto to assess the ecological value of the marsh.
 The study concluded that for the marsh to remain in good health there would need to be an adequate buffer zone of the higher lands and that acquiring the marsh portion alone would not be enough.
 During this time, private citizens formed a group called the Rattray Estate Preservation Committee for the purposes of purchasing the entire Rattray estate (including the buffer zone) so it would remain in its natural state as much as possible.
-They sought the help of Nature Conservancy of Canada, a country wide organization recently founded at the time, to raise the funds.
+They sought the help of Nature Conservancy of Canada, a country-wide organization recently founded at the time, to raise the funds.
 Many individuals and organizations contributed to the cause and by May 1964 there were enough funds collected to buy a portion of the estate.

 In 1965, the committee asked the Toronto Township council to purchase a portion of the estate as well so that the entire area could be protected, which the council refused.
-The refusal is thought to be because of number of reasons, cost being a major one.
 Following this the Rattray Estate Preservation Committee dissolved and the Nature Conservancy of Canada gave their donors the option to either have their money returned or used for other conservation projects.